MalFlows: Context-aware Fusion of Heterogeneous Flow Semantics for Android Malware Detection: Discussion

 \subsection{Threats for Disabling Our Work}

 Due to the inherent limitations of the widely-used static analysis tools, some flow-related information may be missed or inaccurately captured, potentially affecting the accuracy of our detection.
-For example, the tools are hard to handle anti-analysis mechanisms (\eg, reflection and code obfuscation), which prevents the collection of involving information flows.
-In the future, we plan to introduce more sophisticated program analysis tools, \eg, hybrid analysis tools~\cite{tsutano2019jitana}, to improve the precision and coverage of the collection of flow-related data.
+Specifically, our method does not rely on raw function names directly, but rather on abstract flow semantics extracted by off-the-shelf tools such as FlowDroid and IccTA.
+In cases of lightweight code obfuscation (\eg, function renaming, call reordering), the tools can still extract correct flow relations~\cite{sun2023demystifying}, allowing our HIN construction and downstream processing remain unaffected.
+However, when facing complex obfuscation strategies, such as reflection or dynamic code loading, the tools are often unable to extract flow data, which naturally impacts our method.
+This is a known and common limitation across many static-analysis-based techniques.
+In the future, we plan to more advanced program analysis techniques, \eg, hybrid analysis~\cite{tsutano2019jitana} and dynamic analysis~\cite{sutter2024dynamic}, to improve the precision and coverage of the collection of flow-related data.
+Nevertheless, we emphasize that the core contribution of our work lies in achieving a HIN-based Android malware detection, rather than improving program analysis itself.

 As a ML-based detection technique, \oursystem is also susceptible to adversarial Android malware attacks~\cite{he2023efficient}.
 Specifically, \oursystem performs malware detection based on the flow-based features extracted from multiple views.
 Therefore, if the app code is modified from selected few of the views, \oursystem can still detect malware by leveraging the complementary information provided by other views.
 Moreover, one of the fundamental principles of adversarial example generation is to preserve the functionality of the target app~\cite{li2023black}.
 The flow-based features used by \oursystem are highly correlated with the app's functionality, which contributes to ensuring the invariance of these features.
 In the future, we plan to select feature sources that are difficult to tamper with, \eg, information flows within C-level code.